Libertarianism in the United Kingdom: Conservative Party

-Relationship with the Green Party of England and Wales
+Green Party of England and Wales

-Sociologist Chris Rootes stated that the Green Party took "the left-libertarian" vote, while Dennison and Goodwin characterised it as reflecting "libertarian-universalistic values".
+Sociologist Chris Rootes stated in 1995 that the Green Party took "the left-libertarian" vote, and James Dennison characterised it in 2016 as reflecting "libertarian-universalistic values".
+Neil Carter wrote in 2008 that following the demise of Green 2000 the party embraced a "broader left-libertarian agenda", with fellow political scientist Lynn Bennie stating in 2016 that they positioned themselves as "left, libertarian and green" documenting their move "from [an] ecological party to a distinctly left libertarian position".

 The party wants an end to big government – which they see as hindering open and transparent democracy – and want to limit the power of big business – which, they argue, upholds the unsustainable trend of globalisation, and is detrimental to local trade and economies.
 There have been allegations of factionalism and infighting in the Green Party between liberal, socialist, and anarchist factions.

-Relationship with the UK Independence Party
+UK Independence Party

 As leader of the Eurosceptic UK Independence Party (UKIP), Nigel Farage sought to broaden the public perception of the UKIP beyond being a party solely seeking to withdraw the United Kingdom from the European Union to one of being a party broadly standing for libertarian values and reductions in government bureaucracy.
 The party describes itself as a "libertarian, non-racist Eurosceptic party".